Capturing the dynamical repertoire of single neurons with generalized linear models: Appendix

 where $\Delta$ is the time bin size, $g$ is the gain, and $f(S)$ is the tuning curve that specifies the mean response to stimulus $S$.
 In the limit $\sigma_g^2 = 0$, the gain $g$ is deterministically equal to 1 and the spike count is Poisson with mean and variance equal to $\Delta f(S)$.
 For responses with $\sigma_g^2 > 0$, however, responses are overdispersed relative to the Poisson distribution and have mean $\Delta f(S)$ and variance $\Delta f(S)( 1+ \sigma_g^2 \Delta f(S))$.

-For the results shown in \figref{goris_fig}, we simulated data from the negative binomial distribution with a single mean rate $f(S)$ (100 spikes/s) at three different gain variances $\sigma_g^2 \in \{.0125, 0.02, 0.05\}$.
+For the results shown in Figure~\ref{fig:goris_fig}, we simulated data from the negative binomial distribution with a single mean rate $f(S)$ (100 spikes/s) at three different gain variances $\sigma_g^2 \in \{.0125, 0.02, 0.05\}$.
 Spike counts were drawn $iid$ across trials, with spike times distributed uniformly within each trial to generate spike trains suitable for GLM fitting.
-We used these spike trains to fit a GLM to the data associated with each value of $\sigma_g^2$, with an assumed constant input current for each trial equal to $f(S)$.
+We used these spike trains to fit a GLM to the data associated with each value of $\sigma_g^2$, with an assumed constant input current for each trial.